 Areas: Disclosures | AI | Analysts

-Abstract: We introduce a new construct, listenability, defined as the ease with which humans comprehend spoken language, and examine the association between the listenability of corporate vocal disclosures and firms’ information environments.
-Using a Large Speech Model (LSM) trained on about 680,000 hours of labeled audio data, we analyze audio recordings of 50,280 earnings calls and find that the listenability of managers during conference calls is higher among firms with strong analyst coverage and institutional ownership, but lower when reporting a large earnings surprise.
-In addition, higher listenability of managers’ presentation is associated with higher-quality interactions with analysts during the Q&A session of the call and higher-quality information production by analysts shortly following the call.
-Further, higher listenability is associated with stronger price responsiveness in the short window after the call as well as lower bid-ask spreads.
-These findings suggest clear and effective corporate oral communications facilitate a better information environment.
+Abstract: We introduce a new construct, listenability, a holistic measure of the ease with which humans comprehend spoken language, and examine the association between the listenability of corporate vocal disclosures and firms’ information environments.
+Using a Large Speech Model (LSM) trained on 680,000 hours of labeled audio data, we analyze audio recordings of 50,258 earnings calls and find that the listenability of managers during conference calls is higher among firms with higher institutional ownership but lower when reporting larger earnings surprises.
+Importantly, higher listenability of conference call presentations, as well as higher listenability of managers’ extemporaneous responses to analysts’ questions during the Q&A session, are associated with higher-quality interactions during the Q&A session and higher-quality information production by analysts shortly following the call.
+Further, stock prices are more sensitive to analyst forecast revisions and earnings news following calls that are highly listenable, and these calls are also associated with lower bid-ask spreads.
+These findings suggest clear and effective corporate oral communications encourage analysts’ information generation and facilitate a better information environment.

 Presentation:

-2025 Tsinghua University Artificial Intelligence and Capital Market Research Conference (scheduled)
+2025 Artificial Intelligence and Capital Market Research Conference

 2024 AAA Annual Meeting